whage/whage.github.io/_posts/2025-11-07-being_mediocre_in_my_career.md

 <!--more-->

 Early in my career when I was interviewing for software positions I often got to see the insides of serious software companies.
-Huge, fance open offices, kickass developer stations with huge screens, very smart looking people everywhere.
+Huge, fancy open offices, kickass developer stations with huge screens, very smart looking people everywhere.
 I wanted to be a part of that so bad.
 I always wanted to prove that I am good.
 Intelligent, skilled, thorough, to prove that I also belong to a fancy open office like that